-VERMONT SILVER JACKETS TEAM - A quarterly Vermont Silver Jackets meeting was held at the Vermont DEMA on Feb.
+VERMONT SILVER JACKETS TEAM - Aquarterly Vermont Silver Jackets meeting was held at the Vermont DEMA on Feb.
 8, 2019.
 The main topic was that proposed FPMS/SJ project proposals for FY20.
-The next meeting is scheduled for May 2019.

-The FY19 FPMS/Silver Jackets Project awarded to the

-Vermont SJ team will consist of "A Dam Break Analysis and Emergency Action Plan (EAP)" will be performed at the Chestnut Dam within the Whetstone Brook watershed.
+The FY19 FPMS/Silver Jackets Project awarded to the Vermont SJ team will consist of "A Dam Break Analysis and Emergency Action Plan (EAP)" will be performed at the Chestnut Dam within the Whetstone Brook watershed.
 Also, updated HEC-RAS modeling will be performed for the Whetstone Brook.

-More details to follow at https://silverjackets.nfrmp.us/State-Teams/Vermont.
+More details are available at https://silverjackets.nfrmp.us/ State-Teams/Vermont.